 If you are a Canadian citizen, you do not need a PR card.
 You need a Canadian passport for international travel.

-If you are in Canada, you can call the CIC Call Centre for more information about your situation at 1-888-242-2100.
+If you are in Canada, you can call the IRCC Call Centre for more information about your situation at 1-888-242-2100.

 You can also get assistance from a settlement agency.
 To find a settlement agency in your area, go to Services Near Me.